The Pulse: Alberta

-At four in the afternoon on October 6, 1999, Antonio’s body crumbled into a fine dust and drifted to the ground in smoky wraiths.
+At six-thirty in the evening, just as the sun was about to set, Antonio’s body crumbled into a fine dust and drifted to the ground in smoky wraiths.
 What was once bone, sinew, and vein was now an indistinct silvery coil, moving sluggishly at first, then picking up speed as it moved under the wooden floorboards of Main Street.
-From there Antonio slithered to the open fields, where he saluted his minions the weasel and rat, his faithful field marschalls in the battle against flower and stem.
+From there Antonio slithered to the open fields, where he saluted his minions the weasel and rat, his faithful field marschalls in the battle against petal and stem.
 To them he delivered a rousing speech, full of fiery rage.

 As he slithered between the rose bushes that encricled the Oneirica homestead, he intoned two lines from Robert Browning's One Way of Love:

 All June I bound the rose in sheaves,

 Now, rose by rose, I strip the leaves.